-Canon 5D Mark III versus Sony A7R III
+Canon 5D Mark III vs Sony A7R III

-The Canon EOS 5D Mark III and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in March 2012 and October 2017.
+The Canon EOS 5D Mark III and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in March 2012 and October 2017.
 The 5D Mark III is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the A7R III is markedly lighter (32 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the A7R III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.